venkatesh2100/portfolio/README.md

 # portfolio
-Venkatesh Suravarapu
-Chatgpt generates the above code and i am just here to update my further projects here in this basic portfolio
+Chatgpt generates the above code and I am just here to update my further projects in this basic portfolio